apache/helix/src/site/markdown/Concepts.md

 ### Rebalancer

-The core component of Helix is the CONTROLLER which runs the REBALANCER algorithm on every cluster event.
+The core component of Helix is the Controller which runs the Rebalancer algorithm on every cluster event.
 Cluster events can be one of the following:

 * Nodes start/stop and soft/hard failures
 * New nodes are added/removed
 * Ideal state changes

-There are few more such as config changes, etc.  The key takeaway: there are many ways to trigger the rebalancer.
+There are few more examples such as configuration changes, etc.  The key takeaway: there are many ways to trigger the rebalancer.

 When a rebalancer is run it simply does the following:

 * Compares the IdealState and current state
 * Computes the transitions required to reach the IdealState
-* Issues the transitions to each PARTICIPANT
+* Issues the transitions to each Participant

 The above steps happen for every change in the system.
-Once the current state matches the IdealState, the system is considered stable which implies \'IDEALSTATE = CURRENTSTATE = EXTERNALVIEW\'
+Once the current state matches the IdealState, the system is considered stable which implies \'IdealState = CurrentState = ExternalView\'

 ### Dynamic IdealState

 One of the things that makes Helix powerful is that IdealState can be changed dynamically.
 This means one can listen to cluster events like node failures and dynamically change the ideal state.
 Helix will then take care of triggering the respective transitions in the system.

 Helix comes with a few algorithms to automatically compute the IdealState based on the constraints.
 For example, if you have a resource of 3 partitions and 2 replicas, Helix can automatically compute the IdealState based on the nodes that are currently active.
-See the [tutorial](./tutorial_rebalance.html) to find out more about various execution modes of Helix like AUTO_REBALANCE, AUTO and CUSTOM.
+See the [tutorial](./tutorial_rebalance.html) to find out more about various execution modes of Helix like FULL_AUTO, SEMI_AUTO and CUSTOMIZED.